-The race has taken somewhat of a backseat after the fanfare of The Championships, but any bookmaker which takes itself seriously has markets up at least a week in advance of the race.
+The race has taken somewhat of a backseat after the fanfare of The Championships, but any online bookmaker which takes itself seriously has markets up at least a week in advance of the race.

-It is seldom that a Group 1 event does not get front page privilege on a bookmakers’ website, so keep an eye out at our trusted bookies for the best odds possible:
+It is seldom that a Group 1 event does not get front page privilege on a bookmaker’s website, so keep an eye out at our trusted online bookies for the best odds possible:

 Betting on the Champagne Stakes

-The cream of the crop in terms of two-year-olds battle it out in the Champagne Stakes, and invariably the standout performers are already in the public eye prior to the running of the race.
+The cream of the two-year-old crop battle it out every year in the Champagne Stakes, and invariably the standout performers are already in the public eye prior to the running of the race.

 The Champagne Stakes has been a favourites race over the last decade.

-Exactly half of the runners from 2006 through to 2016 have taken out the Champagne Stakes as the favourite going into the race, with the average price being just over $3.
+10 runners from 2010 through have taken out the Champagne Stakes as the favourite going into the race, with the average price being just over $2.60.

-Even when the favourite goes down, it is very seldom that a double figure winner takes out the race.
+Even when the favourite goes down, it is very rare that a double-figure winner takes out the race.
 The last time this occurred was back in 2010 when Skilled took out the Champagne Stakes.

 Only four winners have taken out the Champagne Stakes at a price of $10 or more since 1983.